Unlocking the Archive at Blickling Estate

 Most of the books at Blickling, now housed in the spectacular Long Gallery, originally formed the library of Sir Richard Ellys (1682-1742), and only came to Blickling from London after being inherited by Ellys’ cousin Sir John Hobart after Ellys’ death in the early 1740s.
 Ellys was intensely interested in theology, writing his own work of biblical scholarship and collecting thousands of erudite works about religion and history which now form the core of Blickling’s collection.
 Although the bookshelves’ incredible visual appearance now provokes gasps of admiration from visitors, this was a scholarly collection made for use, not ornamentation, and some of the books contain handwritten marginal notes which provide fascinating traces of early readers.

-We are thrilled to be working with the team at Blickling to make their library more accessible to visitors in multiple and innovative ways, both through interactive, hands-on public events with these wonderful books, and through running a series of rare books training sessions with Blickling’s volunteers.
+We are thrilled to be working with the team at Blickling to make their library more accessible to visitors in multiple and innovative ways, including through creating a digital rare books training website for Blickling’s volunteers (accompanied by a series of rare books volunteer training workshops which we ran at Blickling in 2019), with the aim of enabling Blickling’s volunteers to discover new ways of presenting these wonderful books to visitors.

 From May to October 2018, Blickling was home to the Trust New Art project ‘The Word Defiant!’ – an exciting immersive installation created by innovative theatre company Les Enfants Terribles, which aimed to provoke visitors into thinking about books and their place in the world in new and challenging ways.
 During this period, the UTA team worked with Blickling’s staff and volunteers to run a series of creative and historical workshops and events inspired by Blickling’s superb library, which gave visitors the chance to interact at first hand with this incredible collection, and deepen their engagement with Blickling’s Renaissance books in imaginative and thought-provoking ways.

-We are delighted to be continuing our partnership activities with Blickling this year, launching a new series of public events in the Summer of 2019 which will allow visitors to interact at first-hand with the house’s magnificent book collection, including Renaissance Book Discovery Days, a Creative Design Weekend (booking required), and a Family Activity Day.
-These events will run alongside Blickling’s 2019 Trust New Art project, ‘The Edge of Things’, a series of multimedia installations and live projects designed by the artists Neville Gabie and Joan Gabie, that draw inspiration from Blickling’s library.
+In 2019, we ran a further series of public events allowing visitors to interact at first-hand with the house’s magnificent book collection, including Renaissance Book Discovery Days, a Creative Design Weekend and a Family Activity Day.
+These events ran alongside Blickling’s 2019 Trust New Art project, ‘The Edge of Things’, a series of multimedia installations and live projects designed by the artists Neville Gabie and Joan Gabie, that drew inspiration from books in Blickling’s library.